dubrie/public/books.md

 - Between The World and Me by Ta-Nehisi Coates :thumbsup:
 - The Future Earth by Eric Holthaus :thumbsup:
 - The Sixth Extinction by Elizabeth Kolbert :thumbsup:
-- White Fragility by Robin Diangelo :thumbsup:
+- White Fragility by Robin Diangelo :thumbsup: :star:
 - Why Are We Yelling by Buster Benson :thumbsup:
 - 26 Marathons by Meb Keflezighi and Scott Douglas :thumbsup:
 - Accelerate: The Science of Lean Software and DevOps :thumbsup: